✓ Updated February 2026

 Private Driver

-For longer day trips, exploring multiple sights, or if you prefer comfort and convenience, hiring a private driver is an excellent option.
-They can be booked for half-day or full-day tours and are invaluable for navigating the island efficiently.
+For longer day trips, exploring multiple attractions, or if you prefer comfort and convenience, hiring a private driver is an excellent option.
+Drivers are often knowledgeable about local sights and can tailor your itinerary.

 Perama Tour Buses